Drapers Yard

 The open plan office floor plates are intentionally kept simple and refined to allow efficient use of floor space, and ultimate flexibility between departments, by ensuring all workstations are the same.
 The open plan office spaces have good natural daylight from all sides, either via the external windows or rooflights.

-The finishes palette is simple yet refined, exposed soffits, modular carpet tiles and modular desking, with splashes of colour being introduced in the breakout areas and hanging fabric dividing screens (separating the individual departments), which are very flexible and easily interchangeable whilst performing an acoustic absorption and permeable visual break.
+The finishes palette is simple yet refined, exposed soffits, modular carpet tiles and modular desks, with splashes of colour being introduced in the breakout areas and hanging fabric dividing screens (separating the individual departments), which are very flexible and easily interchangeable whilst performing an acoustic absorption and permeable visual break.

 Proprietary modular office ‘pods’ are present throughout the open plan office floor plates to provide private cellular office accommodation for Dept. Directors offices.